During nattmal at Mead Hall, Eggpost has her sentence handed down.

 “Ye chose well, lad.
 She’s not in a cell or being charged with a solemn crime.
 She will be reminded every day it lasts how much damage she did.
 Yer father plans to tell her about the solemn charges ye wanted to spare her, and let her know her Chief can still bring them forward if she doesn’t fix her thinking.”
 Gobber leaned forward and told him, “Tis a good solution and I’m proud of ye for providing it.
 So is yer dad.”

 “I can see Dad over there.”
-Stoick was a hard man to miss, with seven feet of muscle topped by a flaming beard, and, right now, a bellowing laugh.
-Hiccup’s dad was moving through the crowd, expansive, as he tipped his head to the ladies and clapped men on the shoulder.
-His dad only acted this way on Snoggletog, but there he was, acting nothing like himself and making the room cheerful.
-So, now the day’s gotten weirder.
+Stoick was a hard man to miss, with seven feet of muscle, with a flaming beard, and, right now, a bellowing laugh.
+Hiccup’s dad was moving through the crowd, expansive, tipping his head to the women, clapping men on the shoulder, and making the room cheerful.

 “Hiccup!”
 Stoick strode to his chair, lowered his voice, and asked, “How was the afternoon, son?”